Kunalchhatrapati17/Viasat_Interview_Preparation_Business_Analyst_Operations/README.md

 # Experience level upto 0-3 years of experience
 1. Screening Round
 2. Hiring Manager
-3. Technical Round with team members of the team
+3. Technical Round with team members of the Data Analytics